 Heat Map Rating

 A3.
 Perform Outreach to Address Community and P ublic Survey Input Complexity: Low

 Priority: Low

 Observation # Recommendation

 The governance assessment sought community and public input, through multiple channels.
 The on-line survey on VTA's website received 396 unique responses, from a variety of transit riders, motorists and partner agency users (such as Caltrain).
 The majority of public survey respondents indicated that VTA does not serve their community or communicate their Board decisions very well.
-Key themes from specific comments suggested that the Board: Change to a directly elected group Have a regional view, not only city view Watch the budget and financial condition Learn more about transportation planning Provide stronger guidance to staff Be more transparent and accountable Participate more in social media and surveys A3 a).
-Perform community and public outre governance assessment, to acknowledge and input received. b).
-Continue to utilize the VTA website CASSESSMENT project page to post update feedback from VTA system users. ge the level of interest Governance
+Key themes from specific comments suggested that the Board: Change to a directly elected group Have a regional view, not only city view Watch the budget and financial condition Learn more about transportation planning Provide stronger guidance to staff Be more transparent and accountable Participate more in social media and surveys A3 Perform community and public outreach governance assessment, to acknowledge and input received.
+Continue to utilize the VTA website Governance to project page to post updates and seek for VTA system users. ge the level of interest ernance Assessment